 Another sweet and salty recipe we love to make and is very kid friendly are these Dark Chocolate Pretzel Granola Bars.
 They make a nice after school snack.

-Halloween Pretzel Rods
+Chocolate Covered Pretzel Rods

 - 4 ounce Bakers Semi-Sweet Chocolate Bar

 - Candy, crushed (I used M&M's and Butterfingers)

 - Coarsely crush up candy using the back of a large spoon or ladle.
 Place each candy into individual bowls and set aside for later.

 - Cover baking pan and work area with parchment paper or foil.
 Set aside.

 - Place the chocolate in a microwave safe dish and melt for 30 seconds and stir.
 If it is not completely melted, heat for an additional 15 second increments until you have a thin consistency.
 Stir after each time you heat the chocolate.

 - Pour the chocolate in a Pyrex measuring container or coffee mug.
 Dip the pretzels into the chocolate.
 Turn the pretzel so you get all sides covered with chocolate.
 (If you need to spread the chocolate down the pretzel more, do that by using the back of a spoon.)
 Tap off the excess chocolate.

 - Holding the chocolate covered pretzel by the end with no chocolate, sprinkle the candy pieces over the chocolate covered pretzel.
 Turn the pretzel while doing this so that you get each side of the pretzel.